 Trading in Equity Shares of your company in the dematerialized form is compulsory forall shareholders with effect from 25th September 2000 in terms of the notification issuedby the Securities and Exchange Board of India (SEBI).
 The Equity Shares of the company areavailable for dematerialization with the National Securities Depository Ltd. (NSDL) andCentral Depository Services (India) Ltd. (CDSL) under ISIN No. INE 660B01011.
-Currently68.79% of the Equity Shares of the company are in the demat form as on 31st March 2016.
+69.17% ofthe Equity Shares of the Company are in the demat form as on 31st March 2016.

 (i) Particulars of Loans Guarantees or investments:

-The company has not given any loans or guarantees covered under the provisions ofsection 186 of the Companies Act 2013.
+The Company has not given any loans or guarantees covered under the provisions ofsection 186 of the Act.

 (ii) Vigil Mechanism / Whistle Blower Policy:

 The Company has a vigil mechanism named Whistle Blower Policy to deal with instance offraud and mismanagement if any.